stephtelolahy/Swift4Demo/readme.md

 - 01codable_A: Basic JSON parsing in Swift
 - 01codable_B: Using CODABLE Protocol
-- 01codable_C: Choosing Properties to Encode and Decode — CodingKeys, Custom date format,
+- 01codable_C: Choosing Properties to Encode and Decode — CodingKeys, Custom date format, limitations

 ### Functions + tuple
 You can use a tuple type as the return type for a function to return multiple values as part of one compound return value.